Mixed experience; organization and communication appear average with varied impressions and occasional stress.

 Why pharmacy?
 Personal strengths/weaknesses?
 What personal characteristic do you have that would make you a good pharamacist?

-Students said the most difficult question asked at Rutgers Ernest Mario School of Pharmacy discussed ethical dilemmas, such as conflicts between personal beliefs and employer expectations, as well as the importance of ethical considerations in a pharmacist's daily life.
+Students said most difficult question asked at Rutgers Ernest Mario School of Pharmacy discussed ethical dilemmas, such as conflicting personal beliefs with employer's beliefs and the importance of ethical considerations in daily pharmacist practice.

 What would you do if your personal and ethical beliefs conflicted with the beliefs of your employer?
 For example, what would you do if your personal beliefs conflicted with the dispensing of Plan B?